jckail/superteacher/README.md

 # SchoolTool

 A full-stack web application for managing school-related tasks and information.
+This is a proof of concept tool how AI can help teachers faciliate a better education for students.

 The project consists of a React frontend with Material-UI components and a FastAPI backend with SQLite database.

 ## Tech Stack